datagrok-ai/public/help/develop/develop.md

 }
 ```

-This command provides for building your package with webpack (this helps track some syntactic errors before
+This command builds your package with webpack.
+The webpack step helps track some syntactic errors before
-they occur in runtime), and consequently ship the package to your Datagrok server.
+they occur in runtime, and consequently ship the package to your Datagrok server.
+In this example,
+a default server would be chosen to deploy to.
+The server configurations are pre-created by you
+with `grok config` eariler and stored in `%USERPROFILE%/.grok/config.yaml`, where you can modify them,
+and choose the default configuration.
+To override the default configuration, call `grok publish`
+with an explicit configuration name: i.e. `grok publish dev`.

 After these two files are provided in the working folder, what is left is to set up VS Code internally.